misaka0u0/MscProject/README.md

  + emit light isotropically
 If this is assumed, the fluorescent particles are all illuminated equally and are of identical diameters.

+**correlation weighting function**

+The correlation weighting function(given by microscope) gives a function to show how out-of-plane particles affect as the distance changes and it can be used to calculate the convolution for applying it.
+Ideal microscopy has a bandpass filter as correlation weighting function. depth of field may same as it or can be explained.

+**confocal microscopy**

+[A Confocal Endoscope for Cellular Imaging](https://doi.org/10.15302/J-ENG-2015081) can describe how the confocal microscope work.

 ### SNR (Signal to Noise Ratio): why it is important in PIV

 xxxx